11 Snakes You Might Meet In Belize

 Yucatán white-lipped snakes seem to have a steady temperament, and don’t dart away as quickly as some species.
 Their diet consists of grasshoppers and bush crickets.
 Larger ones eat stick insects, and the very largest (over 42cm excluding the tail) can swallow mantids.
 Their best ID feature is their signature lip, which can be either pale yellow or white, contrasting against a darker yellow head.
 This Belize snake has round, black pupils and a particularly long head (4.7% of its body length).

 A harmless species which loves to eat slugs and snails, and is itself eaten by coral snakes.
-Geophis sanniolus was originally placed in the Sibon snail-eater family, but then switched to the enormous Geophis family (53 members) based on genetics.
-They’re a relatively common snake in Belize, which inhabits forests, but isn’t too picky about them.
+The pygmy snail sucker (Geophis sanniolus) was originally placed in the Sibon snail-eater genus, but then switched to the enormous Geophis genus (53 members) based on genetics.
+This is a relatively common snake in Belize, which inhabits forests, but isn’t too picky about them.
 They’re also found in Mexico’s Yucatan peninsular and small areas of Guatemala.

 Pygmy snail suckers are a tiny snake, averaging at 20-40cm.
 They’re fairly flexible, manifesting in dry thorn forests, semi-deciduous forests, forests degraded by mankind, and artificial tree plantations alike.
 They can also be found on vegetation bordering roads, and even near houses occasionally.